vanphuc1201/tp/docs/UserGuide.md

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar StudyCircle.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data and following screenshot is with annotations.<br>
+The main elements of the interface have been highlighted in the screenshot.
+Note how the app contains some sample data to help you get oriented.<br>
    ![Ui](images/Ui_withLabel.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>